atlassian/smith/docs/design/field-references.md

 When Service Catalog processes a ServiceBinding, the output is placed in a Secret (since they might be secret).
 If they're not secret, it's convenient to directly reference them in the bundle.
-This can be done by using `dependency:bindsecret#Data.secretkey`.
+This can be done by using `dependency:bindsecret#data.secretkey`.
+Secrets inside data fields are stored base64 encoded in kubernetes, but when you refer to them in Smith they are plain.
 At the moment, `bindsecret` is the only parameterisation of the dependency that is allowed.

 For example: